 This non-native plant from North America makes the best host plant for monarch eggs.

 Asclepias tuberosa grows back quickly after being eaten and you can easily propagate them.

 Is Butterfly Weed Hard to Grow?

 Nope!
-This native plant grows like a weed!
+This native plant known as the pleurisy root is easy to grow and grows like a weed!

 In the wild, you find it on the prairie, growing in depleted pasture soil, along roadsides and on the verge of very dry forests.
 When you come across butterfly weed in the wild, you should leave it alone.

 Even though the Asclepias plant does reproduce fairly readily, it is never a good idea to disrupt it.